rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/1-sealed-secrets.md

     username: AgAtnYz8U0AqIIaqYrj...
 </pre>

 In `ubiquitous-journey/values-tooling.yaml` edit the entry in the values section of the `# Sealed Secrets`.
 Copy the output of `username` and `password` from the previous command and update the values.
-Set the `enabled` flag to `true`
+Make sure you indent the data correctly.
+Now set the `enabled` flag to `true`.
 ```yaml
 ...
   # Sealed Secrets